MasonStooksbury/Free-Games-V2/README.md

 <br>

 # Schedule to run automatically

 TODO, but basically, just use `Windows Task Scheduler` or a `CRON` job to run that script whenever you need to (I forget when Epic drops games now, but once a week should do it)

 <br><br>

 ## Edge cases

 ### Can pass the EULA screen

 ![](https://github.com/MasonStooksbury/Free-Games-V2/blob/main/GIFs/passing_eula.gif)

 <br><br>

 ## TODO

 - Test/Trim sleep times in between actions to make it faster
 - Have the script close Epic Games app when finished (for some reason .terminate() and .kill() do not want to work)

+# Pyinstaller how-to

+Run `pyinstaller Free_Games_V2.spec` to build a new release.

+(Make sure pyinstaller is installed.
+It is part of requirements.txt).

+Remember to copy the `.env-sample` file into the release folder before shipping it.